 Your employees also want to feel like they have a collective voice when it comes to airing grievances.
 No single employee wants to be that person to complain about a universal source of employee discontent, but if you encourage your employees to share their feedback as a team, identifying existing problems becomes a constructive process.

 Need some help gathering employee feedback?
 Homebase offers the ability to seamlessly collect employee comments in your scheduling dashboard.
-In a world where so many employees are used to being on the receiving end of the feedback cycle, shifting things around is a nice change for everyone.
+In a world where so many employees are on the receiving end of the feedback cycle, shifting things around is a nice change.

 Asking for feedback shows your employees you care, and that their opinions matter.
 And if your team members are encouraged to offer feedback as a group, they’ll be less inhibited as they go about it.